Burden and saturation of CT(Current Transformer)-Electronicsinfos

 Saturation of Current Transformer(C.T)

-Saturation is a phenomenon that occurs when the primary current of a current transformer exceeds its rated limit which causes distortion in the secondary current waveform.
-Saturation occurs when the magnetic core of the CT reaches its magnetic saturation point.
 When a CT is saturated, its core is unable to magnetically amplify the primary current accurately, leading to distorted secondary current readings.
 Saturation can occur due to high fault currents, transient overloads, or improper selection of CTs for the specific application.

-What Effect of Saturation on CT(current Transformer)?
+What is the effect of saturation on CT(current transformer)?

 Transformer saturation Curve of Current Transformer